YubicoLabs/yed-spoke-example/docs/docs/catalog.md

 The location options will allow you to set where in your service catalog your YubiKey item will appear.

-On the main location screen click **Edit selected catagories**.
+On the **Location** screen click **Edit selected catagories**.

 ![Catalog menu item](/img/catalog_5.png)

 A new menu will open where you can select the catagories.
 Select every option except the **Hardware** and **Peripherals** options, then click on the **left pointed arrow**, to move the item into the **Available options** column.
-Note that this is not a hard requirement, and can be placed in whatever category is most appropriate for your organization.
+Note that this is not a hard requirement, and the catalog item can be placed in whatever category is most appropriate for your organization.

 Once complete, your options should look like the image below.